d3x41/documentation-dev/md/start/live.md

 **Your key is now ready!**

 Restart a live Kaisen with the persistence option enabled.
 To test that the persistence is functional, for example change the theme of the graphical interface then restart your live session by always choosing "persistence".
-If the theme you modified has been kept instead of the default one, persistence is functional :-)
+If the theme you modified has been kept instead of the default one, the persistence is functional.

 ## Create live USB key with encrypted persistence
 ### **Prerequisite**